bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 The column names are kept as provided in the data set.
 In the modeling section, the names of the columns selected as strong predictors will be described.

-The `CDR3` column reports the average default rates of the students who entered repayment in FYR 2012 and defaulted by FYR 2014).
+The `CDR3` column reports the average default rates of the students who entered repayment in FY2012 and defaulted within the tracking period (October 2011 through September 2014).
 Hence, the observations with missing values in the column cannot be used for this analysis.
 They are removed.

 ```r
 sc1415 <- sc1415.all %>% filter(!is.na(CDR3))
 ```

 As for missing values, it's observed that they are rather concentrated on the schools classified as stand alone graduate institution.
-Let's remove them from the analysis.
+Let's remove them from the data frame.

 ```r